collective/collective.handlebars/README.rst

 The product was developed and tested with Plone 5 but might work with older versions too.

 This product does not do anything user related on itself!
-It provides an API for developers to integrate an alternative templating engine into Plone.
+It can not be installed as a Plone addon.
+What it does is to provide an API for developers to integrate an alternative templating engine into Plone.

 Features